sidoh/esp8266_milight_hub/README.md

    * `temperature_down`.
 Turns down the white temperature.
 Not all bulbs with adjustable white temperature support this command.
    * `temperature_up`.
 Turns up the white temperature.
 Not all bulbs with adjustable white temperature support this command.
    * `night_mode`.
 Enable "night mode", which is minimum brightness and bulbs only responding to on/off commands.
+1. `commands`.
+An array containing any number of the above commands (including repeats).

 If you'd like to control bulbs in all groups paired with a particular device ID, set `:group_id` to 0.